wagtail/wagtail/docs/releases/upgrading.md

 Resolve any deprecation warnings with your current version of Wagtail before continuing the upgrade process.

 Third party packages might use deprecated APIs in order to support multiple versions of Wagtail, so deprecation warnings in packages you’ve installed don’t necessarily indicate a problem.
-If a package doesn’t support the latest version of Wagtail, consider raising an issue or sending a pull request for it.
+If a package doesn’t support the latest version of Wagtail, consider raising an issue or sending a pull request to that package.

 ### Preparing for the upgrade